 I had a breakup when I was eighteen with a girl named Anita.
-I thought she was special, but looking back, I wonder aloud, "What was I thinking?"
-She used to make out with her poodle.
+I thought she was special, but looking back, I wonder why I felt that way.
+She used to make out with her Shih Tzu.

-But I was inconsolable back then.
-So my dad threw a coffee-stained paperback at me.
+But back then, I was inconsolable, so my dad threw a coffee-stained paperback at me.
 "Try this," he said.
 "I won it in a card game at work."

 The book was called Your Erroneous Zones and at first glance people thought I was reading a sex book.
 "It's not what you think," I told them.
 "It's just a similar spelling.
 Honestly, I'm not a perv."